Skip to main content

 Details

-The Employment Equity Act requires a company to comply with the act in terms of recruitment policy and the Skills Development legislation requires that employees be trained and developed.
-Many employers need to comply in order to complete EE reports and to claim back Skills Development Levies.
-Companies need to comply in order to reach BEE scorecard targets.
+The Employment Equity Act requires a company to comply with its provisions, including the Skills Development Legislation, in terms of recruitment policy, while ensuring employees are trained and developed under the Skills and Development Act.
+Many employers need to align with the Employment Equity Act and Skills Development Legislation to complete EE reports and claim back Skills Development Levies.
+Companies must comply with these acts to achieve BEE scorecard targets.

-The author of the course Michael Opperman is also the author of two books called “A Practical Guide to Disciplinary Hearings” & “Investigating Misconduct and Incapacity.”
+The course enables delegates to understand the fundamentals of the Employment Equity Act and Skills Development Legislation.
+The author of the course, Michael Opperman, is also the author of two books: “A Practical Guide to Disciplinary Hearings” and “Investigating Misconduct and Incapacity.”

 Both books are published by Juta Law.